veillette/hands-on/content/Appendix4.md

 | 0.50 ± 0.0001 | 10 | 15.20 ± 0.03 | 1.520 ± 0.003 | 2.310 ± 0.009 |

 Computational analysis of this data using weighted least-squares regression yielded:
-$$k = 9.69 \pm 0.12 \text{ N/m}$$
+$$k = 9.81 \pm 0.18 \text{ N/m}$$

 With a coefficient of determination R² = 0.9996, demonstrating excellent agreement with our linear model.
 Figure 3 presents the graphical analysis of our results.

-![Graph of statistical analysis results](../figures/A4/spring_constant_analysis.svg) *Figure 3: Statistical analysis of the m vs. T² relationship showing experimental data points with error bars, weighted least-squares regression line, and 95% confidence intervals.*
+![Graph of statistical analysis results](../figures/A4/spring_constant_analysis.svg) *Figure 3: Statistical analysis of the T² vs m relationship showing experimental data points with error bars, weighted least-squares regression line, and 95% confidence intervals.*

 ### Discussion
-Our computational approach yielded a spring constant value of k = 9.69 ± 0.12 N/m, with a relative uncertainty of 1.2%—significantly better than our target of 10%.
+Our computational approach yielded a spring constant value of k = 9.81 ± 0.18 N/m, with a relative uncertainty of 1.8%—significantly better than our target of 10%.
 The high coefficient of determination (R² = 0.9996) confirms the excellent agreement between our experimental data and the theoretical model.

-The regression analysis revealed a small negative intercept of -0.0068 ± 0.0049 kg, which is statistically consistent with zero within 1.4 standard deviations.
-However, this slight offset suggests the possibility of unaccounted masses in the system.
+The regression analysis revealed a small negative intercept of -0.0776 ± 0.0064 s², which is not statistically consistent with zero,even within five standard deviations.
+This slight offset suggests the possibility of unaccounted masses in the system.
 Two plausible explanations include:

 1. The effective mass contribution from the spring itself, which participates in the oscillation.
 For a uniform spring, theory predicts an effective mass contribution of approximately 1/3 of the spring's total mass.